MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-connectivity.md

 > [!Note]
 > The command above returns the current IP address of the storage account.
 This IP address isn't guaranteed to remain the same, and may change at any time.
 Don't hardcode this IP address into any scripts or a firewall configuration.

+#### Solutions for cause 1

-#### Solution 1 for cause 1: Use Azure File Sync as a QUIC endpoint
+##### Solution 1: Use Azure File Sync as a QUIC endpoint

 You can use Azure File Sync as a workaround to access Azure Files from clients that have port 445 blocked.
 Although Azure Files doesn't directly support SMB over QUIC, Windows Server 2022 Azure Edition does support the QUIC protocol.
 You can create a lightweight cache of your Azure file shares on a Windows Server 2022 Azure Edition VM using Azure File Sync.
 This configuration uses port 443, which is widely open outbound to support HTTPS, instead of port 445.
-To learn more about this option, see [SMB over QUIC with Azure File Sync](storage-files-networking-overview.md#smb-over-quic).
+To learn more about this option, see [SMB over QUIC with Azure File Sync](/azure/storage/files/storage-files-networking-overview#smb-over-quic).

-#### Solution 2 for cause 1: Use VPN or ExpressRoute
+##### Solution 2: Use VPN or ExpressRoute

 By setting up a VPN or ExpressRoute from on-premises to your Azure storage account, with Azure Files exposed on your internal network using private endpoints, the traffic will go through a secure tunnel as opposed to over the internet.
-Follow the [instructions to setup VPN](storage-files-configure-p2s-vpn-windows.md) to access Azure Files from Windows.
+Follow the [instructions to setup VPN](/azure/storage/files/storage-files-configure-p2s-vpn-windows) to access Azure Files from Windows.

-#### Solution 3 for cause 1: Unblock port 445 with help from your ISP/IT admin
+##### Solution 3: Unblock port 445 with help from your ISP/IT admin

 Work with your IT department or ISP to open port 445 outbound to [Azure IP ranges](https://www.microsoft.com/download/details.aspx?id=56519).

-#### Solution 4 for cause 1: Use REST API-based tools like Storage Explorer/PowerShell
+##### Solution 4: Use REST API-based tools like Storage Explorer/PowerShell

 Azure Files also supports REST in addition to SMB.
 REST access works over port 443 (standard tcp).
 There are various tools that are written using REST API that enable a rich UI experience.
 [Storage Explorer](/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows) is one of them.
 [Download and Install Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) and connect to your file share backed by Azure Files.
 You can also use [PowerShell](/azure/storage/files/storage-how-to-use-files-portal) that also uses REST API.